Happy Book Lovers Day!

 I’d read Whaley’s Where Things Come Back a few years ago, but I enjoyed this novel more.
 Solomon is an agorophobic teen, Lisa a go-getter who decides to ‘cure’ him, and Clark is the boyfriend caught in the middle.
 Solomon is gay, but that’s not really the focus of the story.
 It’s not unimportant, either.
 As I read, I kept expecting certain things to happen, but Whaley refreshingly avoids a lot of plot cliches.
 These are characters I enjoyed spending time with, and I was sorry when the book ended.

 I’ll Give You The Sun by Jandy Nelson

 Artistic twins are alienated by a family tragedy.
 The book is told in alternating chapters, from different time points, by Noah, who is gay, and his sister Jude.
 I found myself exhausted by the language, which uses a lot of colorful metaphors.
 I think this is to convey how creative and original the twins are, but the reader does get a bit bombarded.
 The novel also requires patience, since there’s a lot of jumping forward and back with crucial information withheld.
 All will be revealed, and in the end, I did end up enjoying the book.

 Girl Mans Up by M-E. Girard

 Pen is a Canadian girl who looks and dresses like a boy.
 She’s attracted to girls and hangs out with a gang of guys.
 Her parents are conservative Portuguese immigrants who don’t understand their children, but she’s got an older brother who’s always on her side.
 I struggled a bit with this one.
 The characters are often unpleasant to each other.
 I liked the second half better, as Pen starts to assert some control over her life.
-Pen’s love interest never felt fully real to me, but that seems to be true of a lot of YA novels.
+Pen’s love interest never felt fully real, but that seems to be true of a lot of YA novels involving romance.

 Symptoms of Being Human by Jeff Garvin